 HEALTH CARE ACCESS

-San Jose de Pire has access to a health center within their community.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+San Jose de Pire has access to a health centre within their community.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.
-In San Jose de Pire, a doctor is available Monday and Friday 8am-4pm and Wednesday 8am-12pm.
+In San Jose de Pire, a doctor is available Monday and Friday 8 am-4 pm and Wednesday 8 am-12 pm.
 On Tuesdays and Thursdays, this doctor is traveling to serve patients in other communities.

 During their initial communications with Global Brigades, the top three illnesses in children that San Jose de Pire expressed are respiratory infections, dengue, and epilepsy.
 For adults, common illnesses are chronic diseases such as hypertension, respiratory infections, and epilepsy.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.